viniciusnvcosta/ai-dat/{{cookiecutter.project_slug}}/README.md

     |
     ├── ml               - modelling source code for use in this project.
     │   ├── __init__.py  - makes ml a Python module
+    │   ├── train.py  - script to train models
-    │   ├── pipeline.py  - scripts to orchestrate the whole pipeline
+    │   ├── eval.py  - script to make predictions and evaluate models
     │   │
     │   ├── data         - scripts to download or generate data │   │   └── make_dataset.py